-- We will be encouraging your safe engagement in oncampus based activities, both in learning and in the more social and sporting types of opportunities. - " Learning in small groups is more likely to take place on campus. - " Learning in large groups may well continue to be through online live lectures, recorded lectures or blended delivery. - " Laboratory, clinical and professional activities will recommence face-to-face, with physical distancing and the use of PPE as necessary. - " Group work could be through either digital or faceto-face methods depending on the module and the individuals within the group. - " Student supports will be available to you both online and in-person by appointment.
+- We will be supporting your safe engagement in oncampus based activities - in learning and social and sporting opportunities - where it is possible for them to take place. - " Learning in small groups may take place on campus, depending on your programme. - " Learning in large groups may well continue to be through online live lectures, recorded lectures or blended delivery. - " Laboratory, clinical and professional activities may take place face-to-face, with physical distancing and the use of PPE as necessary. - " Group work could be through either digital or faceto-face methods depending on the module and the individuals within the group. - " Student supports will be available online, and in person by appointment where possible.

-Additional facilities are available for you to study independently, or in small groups, which will allow you to engage in your online learning and your face-to-face learning from the campus.
+Additional facilities are available for you to study independently, or in small groups, which will allow you to engage in your online learning and any face-to-face learning from the campus.
 The amount of time you spend on campus will depend on your own extra-curricular activities and on your programme of study.

-For new and returning students the changes necessitated by COVID-19 mean that we must all become used to a new, different way of campus life.
+The changes necessitated by COVID-19 mean that we must all become used to a new, different way of campus life.
 Your actions directly affect others around you - their health and that of their families and friends - just as theirs do yours.
-We are, again, asking every student to take personal responsibility for their actions, at all times, and adhere to the best practice advice being issued by the HSE, and UCD, in respect of COVID-19 risk reduction.
+We are, again, requiring every student to take personal responsibility for their actions, at all times, and adhere to the best practice advice being issued by the HSE, and UCD, in respect of COVID-19 risk reduction.

-Students must not attend campus for any reason if they are suffering from symptoms of COVID-19.
-When on campus, both hand and respiratory hygiene, the use of face coverings and physical distancing must be in accordance with HSE, sectoral and the University's own guidelines.
+Students must not attend campus for any reason if they are suffering from symptoms of COVID-19 or have been identified as a close contact.
+When on campus, both hand and respiratory hygiene, the use of face coverings and physical distancing must be in accordance with HSE, sectoral and the University's guidelines.
 If you are living in Campus Residences and receive a COVID-19 positive diagnosis you must report it to the Front of House team by dialing 01-716-7999.
 A member of Campus Services staff will advise on the next steps.

-Last trimester, the University put in place rules relating to COVID-19 risk reduction to be adhered to by students, and others, on campus and off campus whilst engaged in planned University activity.
-These rules remain in place, in addition to the guidelines laid down by the HSE.
-These will extend to cover issues such as the use of face coverings and other PPE, maximum room occupancies, designated building access and exit points, one way systems in buildings, the keeping of contact / class attendance diaries, etc. Where possible, buildings will have designated access and exit points and managed circulation protocols.
+The University put in place rules relating to COVID-19 risk reduction to be adhered to by students, and others, on campus and off campus whilst engaged in planned University activity.
+Where possible, buildings will have designated access and exit points and managed circulation protocols.
 Hand sanitisation units have been installed at main entrances and across buildings.